george-language/glang/README.md

 already does this by replacing the `not` keyword with `oppositeof`:

 ```
-smt x = oppositeof true # false!
+object x = oppositeof true # false!
 ```

-Another great example is instead of using `var` for variables, we use `smt` to represent "something":
+Another great example is instead of using `var` for variables, we use `object` to represent an "object":

 ```
-smt x = 10
+object x = 10
 ```

 ## Is it fast?